saeedaghabozorgi/SETI1/README.md

 Our goal is to classify these accurately in real-time.
 This may allow the signal detection system to make better observational decisions, increase the efficiency of the nightly scans, and allow for explicit detection of these other signal types.

 For more information refer to [SETI hackathon page](https://github.com/setiQuest/ML4SETI/).

 When you’ve completed this pattern, you will understand how to:
-•	Convert signal data into image data
+-	Convert signal data into image data
-•	Build and train a convolutional neural networks
+-	Build and train a convolutional neural networks
-•	Display and share results in Jupyter Notebooks
+-	Display and share results in Jupyter Notebooks
 This pattern will assist application developers who need to efficiently build powerful deep learning applications and use GPUs to train the model quickly.

+## Notebooks:
 This repository includes 3 parts:
-##### 1) Preparing dataset
+### 1) Preparing dataset
-- OptionalConverting images to binary files using Numpy (SETI_img_to-binary.ipynb)
+- Converting images to binary files using Numpy (SETI_img_to-binary.ipynb)
-- Converting images to binary files using Spark (SETI_img_to_binary_spark.ipynb)
+- Optional: Converting images to binary files using Spark (SETI_img_to_binary_spark.ipynb) In this notebook we read the Basic 4 dataset through Spark, and convert signals into a binary file.
-##### 2) Classification
+### 2) Classification
 - Classification of images using CCN on Single GPU (SETI_CNN_Tf_SingleGpu.ipynb)
 - Classification of images using CCN on Multi GPU (SETI_CNN_Tf_MultiGpu.ipynb) in case you have access to an environment with multiple GPUs
-##### 3) Prediction
+### 3) Prediction
 - Use the trained model for prediciton (SETI_prediction.ipynb)

 ### SETI_img_to_binary_spark.ipynb (Signal to Binary Files (Train&Test) using Spark)
-In this notebook we read the Basic 4 dataset through Spark, and convert signals into a binary file.

 ### SETI_img_to-binary.ipynb (Signal to Binary Files (Train&Test) )
 In this notebook we read the Basic 4 dataset and convert signals into a binary file.
 The format of output binary file is same as MNIST.